Kafue National Park

 Kafue National Park is the largest national park in Zambia, covering an area of about 22,400 km2 (similar in size to Wales or Massachusetts).
-It is one of the largest parks in Africa and is home to 152 different species of mammals.
+It is the second largest national park in Africa and is home to 152 species of mammals.
+There are also 515 bird species, 70 reptile species, 58 species of fish and 36 amphibious species.

 The park is named for the Kafue River.
 It stretches over three provinces: North Western, Central and Southern.
 The main access is via the Lusaka–Mongu Road from Lusaka to Mongu which crosses the park north of its centre.
 Seasonal dirt roads also link from Kalomo and Namwala in the south and south-east, and Kasempa in the north.

 History

+The Kafue Game Reserve was created in the early 1920s to combat attrition of wildlife resources.

 Kafue National Park was established in the 1950s by Norman Carr, an influential British-Rhodesian conservationist.

-Establishment may have been possible after the British colonial government moved the traditional owners of the area, the Nkoya people of (King) Mwene Kabulwebulwe, from their traditional hunting grounds into the Mumbwa District to the east in 1924.
-Dissatisfaction with the pace of development in Central Province and a lack of benefit from tourism in the park have led to calls from Nkoya leaders to establish a new province in the area which they have proposed to call Kafue Province.
+Establishment of the park may have been possible after the British colonial government moved the traditional owners of the area, the Nkoya people of Mwene Kabulwebulwe, from their traditional hunting grounds into the Mumbwa District to the east in 1924.

+In 2021, Nkoya leaders called to establish a new province in the area, which they propose to name Kafue Province.
+Dissatisfaction with the pace of development in Central Province and a lack of benefit from tourism in the park are some of the reasons for this demand for an 11th province.

+In February 2021, a Priority Support Plan was initiated by Zambia's Department of National Parks and Wildlife (DNPW) and African Parks to secure technical and financial support for the park over a 15-month period.
+Following the success of this procedure, the Zambian government invited African Parks to enter into a 20-year agreement to manage Kafue.